pbinkley/rcb-manual/sections/09-binding-vertical-filing-and-film-storage.md

 *Spiral binding* is a form of notebook binding that is becoming increasingly popular for vertical file material.
-It first appeared a few years ago in Europe and was&nbsp;{%- include pagebreak.html canvas=238 -%}&nbsp;introduced in America through an American magazine.
+It first appeared a few years ago in Europe and was {% include pagebreak.html canvas=238 %} introduced in America through an American magazine.
 It is used for pamphlets and catalogues in Europe and for small edition publications.
 Loose sheets are held together by rings as in the simplest loose-leaf notebook style, but instead of two or